Skip to main content

 • Some corporate networks break (had to create a work profile that disables DoH)

-• Slightly slower initial connections (we're talking 10-20ms)
+• Slightly slower initial connections (we're talking 10-20ms, though your mileage may vary)

 • Explaining to family why "the internet is broken" when DoH server is down